VeryGoodOpenSource/dart_frog/docs/docs/basics/serving-static-files.md

 ## Using a Custom Directory ✨

-Even though Dart Frog uses the `public` directory for serving static files by default, you can also specify a custom directory creating a [custom entrypoint](/docs/advanced/custom_entrypoint).
+Even though Dart Frog uses the `public` directory for serving static files by default, you can also specify a custom directory by creating a [custom entrypoint](/docs/advanced/custom_entrypoint).

 Create a `main.dart` at the root of your project with the following contents: